 - Sustainable sourcing.
 A change in focus for sourcing based upon environmental standards and certification, which become the main factors in the selection and retention of a supplier This has notably been the case in the food industry where quality and certification (e.g. organic) have important marketing value.
 However, this strategy is running into the risk of offering goods and services that are less competitive since consumers remain highly sensitive to costs in spite of stated environmental awareness.

 - Efficient packaging and packing.
 Reduce the shipment volume of the same load by using less packaging or by changing how a good is packaged.
 How the goods are packed for shipments is also of relevance since it can reduce packing wastes and use transportation carrying capacity more efficiently.
-Higher transport densities are an important consideration for shipping since many goods tend to cube out their load units before they weight them out.
+Higher transport densities are an important consideration for shipping since many goods tend to cube out their load units before they weigh them out.

 - Circular material use.
 Moving towards more efficient forms of materials use and sourcing, including packaging and recycling, so that what used to be an output can become an input.
 Optimally, a much higher level of reuse and recycling should be part of the inputs of the manufacturing sector.

 Physical distribution ensures that the mobility of freight related to logistics operations is performed in a sustainable and environmentally friendly manner.
 The main possible strategies include: